Umpqua Community College offers you two alternatives in the associate degree program in Fire Science.

 For current program requirements, you are strongly urged to consult with the department or an adviser.

-To obtain an AAS degree in Fire Science, 93 credits are required: 62 credits in Fire Science and 30 credits in General Education.
-Due to changing laws and regulations mandated by Oregon’s Occupational Safety and Health Administration, Oregon’s Department of Public Safety Standards and Training, and the National Fire Protection Association, you may be required to add, modify, or delete courses and/or hours to meet current standards.
+To obtain an AAS degree in Fire Science, 93 credits are required: 71 credits in Fire Science and 22 credits in General Education.
+Due to continually changing laws and regulations mandated by Oregon’s Occupational Safety and Health Administration (OR-OSHA), DPSST, and the National Fire Protection Association (NFPA), students may be required to add, modify, or delete courses and/or hours to the curriculum to meet current standards.
 See your advisor for current requirements.
 All courses require a grade of C or better.

 Upon completion of the program, you will be ready to test or complete the requirements of the National Fire Protection Association Firefighter 1 standards and the requirements of Oregon’s Department of Public Safety Standards and Training, National Fire Protection Association 1001-5.1.1 - 6.5.4, NFPA 10 Annex “D”, NFPA 1021 2-1.

 View / Download catalog information for Fire Science (AAS Degree)

 - Not have been convicted by any state or federal government of a crime, the punishment for which could have been imprisonment in a federal or state prison.